SCHOOL POLICIES AND INFORMATION

 In addition, notices, flyers and phone calls using our school communication system are sent throughout the year to keep parents informed of meetings, special events, holidays or important information as it occurs.
 Classroom teachers may also send letters to inform parents of classroom specific information.

 A variety of meetings are held throughout the year to promote open dialogue and opportunities to discuss issues and/or concerns.
 There are both day and evening meetings and notices to announce date and time will be included in the Cloverleaf or a separate flyer.

 You can help in many ways through our volunteer program.
 Help is needed in classrooms, office, library, garden, and throughout the school.
 There is always a place to use your talents or interests at Clover.
-Click here for more information on volunteering at Clover.
+For more info,

 Due to the increase of neighborhood resident students, we are only able to enroll students living in the Clover attendance area.
 Continuing permits will be approved on a space available basis providing that parents meet eligibility requirements.
 Please refer to the Registration Info page for more details.